fontanamichele/Lira-quotes/DEPLOYMENT.md

    - Click "New Project"
    - Select "Deploy from GitHub repo"
-   - Choose your `finance-data-api` repository
+   - Choose your `lira-quotes` repository
    - Railway will automatically detect it's a Python app

 3. **Configure Environment**: